 Of course changing the design of a connector and port is hardly a reason to upgrade all your existing peripherals, but that isn’t the only advantage of USB-C. The new format also supports the latest USB 3.1 communication protocols, which are faster and more versatile than the earlier versions you’ll find on USB-A style devices.

 USB 3.1 comes in two versions, which can be a little confusing.
-Gen 1 delivers 5Gb/s, which is the same speed as USB 3.0, and Gen 2 delivers 10Gb/s.
+Gen 1 delivers 5Gbps, which is the same speed as USB 3.0, and Gen 2 delivers 10Gbps.

-You probably don't work in gigabits per second, so in megabytes per second, they're 625MB/s and 1250MB/s respectively (yes, that's 1.25 gigabytes per second!).
+You probably don't work in gigabits per second, so in megabytes per second, they're 625MBps and 1250MBps respectively (or 1.25 gigabytes per second).
+And Thunderbolt 3 is 5,000MBps (5 gigabytes per second).

 USB-C can provide up to 100W of power to attached devices.
 That's easily enough to charge (almost) any laptop, smartphone or tablet.
 The new format can also deliver 4K video to monitors and carry audio too.

-The smaller size and flexibility of the ports mean they are now the staple fitting on ultra-slim laptops and Android smartphones such as the Google Pixel.
+The smaller size and flexibility of the ports mean they are now the staple fitting on ultra-slim laptops and Android smartphones.

 If the monitor had other USB devices attached, say an external drive, then the PC would also be able to access them and transfer files.